THE YOUNG COLLECTORS II

 “Living in a design exhibition”

-During the Dutch Design Week you could “wander” through a house full of design; the new home of the designers and curators Studio Thier & van Daalen.
-They temporarily lived in a design exhibition and open the doors to the public.
-They were happy to show their own recently renovated 1960s house with a studio at home designed by architects W. van Hagen and J. Hurkmans.
-The unique style of the house, of nine houses in a row, three stories high each, is better known as the 'Bossche School'.
+During the Dutch Design Week 2018 you could “wander” through a house full of design at Studio Their & van Daalen; the new home of the designers and curators of this exhibition.
+They opened their doors to the public and temporarily lived in a design exhibition.
+With the exhibition, Iris van Daalen and Ruben Thier were happy to show their own recently renovated 1960s house with a studio at home designed by architects W. van Hagen and J. Hurkmans.
+The unique style of the house, of nine houses in a row, three stories high each, is better known as the ‘Bossche School’.
 Space and balanced proportions play an important role as well as the materials wood, concrete and brickwork.

-After Iris van Daalen en Ruben Thier became the proud owners of this building at the beginning of this year, they have rebuilt, renovated, and designed a lot by themselves, preserving the beautiful windows, voids, steel stairs and special architectural details.
-'A beautiful architectural experiment', they call it themselves.
+After Iris and Ruben became the proud owners of this building at the beginning of that year, they have rebuilt, renovated, and designed a lot by themselves, preserving the beautiful windows, voids, steel stairs and special architectural details.
+‘A beautiful architectural experiment’, they call it themselves.

 A curated expo by Studio Thier&vanDaalen with: Alei Verspoor, Clesse Constant, Earnest studio, Jeroen Wand, Jonas Lutz, Maarten Baptist, Michael Rem, Noortje de Keijzer, OODE Gallery, Raw Color, Room for Milk, Stine Aas, Studio Thier&vanDaalen, Tools for Progress, Vantot, Vij5, Ward Wijnant and partners Baars & Bloemhoff, Caracterr, Forbo and Mosa in their new home and studio.